Kirastur/alveran-sudo/README.md

 ## Protection
 We have a two-factor-authentication here
 1. Conscious decision (Player must stay in a specific region)
-2. Authorization (Player must have permission)
+2. Authorization (Player must have a "can get" permission) and an entitled source must execute the command

 ## Action
-If both requirements are fulfilled the player gets the permission.
+If both requirements are fulfilled and the command is executed, the player is temporary added to a "blessing" group.
-You can configure how long the permission should work and if the permission should get lost if the player logs out.
+You can configure how long the group membership should remain and if the group membership should get lost when the player logs out.

 ## Notification
-Every time the player gets the permission, a whisper is sent to the player, regardless if the permission was received by the "action" above or manually by a LuckPerms command.
+Every time the player gets the membership, a whisper is sent to the player, regardless if the membership was received by the "action" above or manually by a LuckPerms command.
-You can configure if also a whisper should be sent if the player looses the permission, e.g. after the time runs out.
+You can configure if also a whisper should be sent when the player looses the group membership, e.g. after the time runs out.

 ## Usage
 1. Create a region in WorldGuard and name it "alveran".